-Julie McCormick, CFP is a new NAIFA member, joining in April 2021.
-Julie practices with Continuum Planning Partners in Brentwood, TN.
-Although Julie has her investment and insurance license, she states that her specialty is financial planning as a whole.
+Julie McCormick, CFP®, is a new NAIFA member who practices with Continuum Planning Partners in Brentwood, TN.
+Although McCormick has her investment and insurance license, she states that her specialty is financial planning as a whole.

-Julie’s introduction into the financial services industry came after her initial plan to become a lawyer fell short.
+McCormick's introduction into the financial services industry came after her initial plan to become a lawyer fell short.
 “I actually had no intention of joining the business at all.
-I was pretty sure I was going to be an attorney,” says Julie.
+I was pretty sure I was going to be an attorney,” says McCormick.
 During her senior year of college, she was interning with a law firm when she quickly realized it wasn’t the right fit.
 She states, “[I had] to shift gears hard so I didn't really have a good fallback.”
-It wasn’t until she received a call from a recruiter in Memphis that specialized in wealth management that she felt a sense of direction. “[The recruiter] was so nice and [I decided] I'll just give it a try and I went to the office to kind of get a feel for what they did and was like yes, I see myself here, like, I can do this!”
+It wasn’t until she received a call from a recruiter in Memphis who specialized in wealth management that she felt a sense of direction. “[The recruiter] was so nice and [I decided] I'll just give it a try and I went to the office to kind of get a feel for what they did and was like yes, I see myself here.
+I can do this!”

 Thank you, Julie, for your loyal service to our industry.
 We look forward to a bright future in the association for you and are #NAIFAproud to call you one of our own.